Momentum-Team-13/questionbox-team-back-end-plantspace/README.md

 python manage.py runserver
 ```

+### Database tools
-[Postico](https://eggerapps.at/postico/) or [Dbeaver](https://dbeaver.io/) are great tools to that provide a GUI to interact with your database.
+[Postico](https://eggerapps.at/postico/) and [Dbeaver](https://dbeaver.io/) are great tools to that provide a GUI to interact with your database.
 [Insomnia](https://insomnia.rest/products/insomnia) is a great way to query your server, whether local or remote.
 All three are available on Homebrew.